firozt/algopen/README.md

-# Project Name
+# Algorithm Visualizer

-Brief description of what the project does and its purpose.
+This web application gives users ways of visualising complex algorithms, allowing users to more easily understand their code and datastructures it interacts with

 ## Table of Contents